Introduction

 Budget-Friendly & DIY Biophilic Living Room Ideas

-One reason I love this trend is how accessible it is.
+One reason I love this trend is its accessibility.
 You don’t need a designer budget to pull it off.

 • Grow or Propagate Your Own Plants